chrisdruidman/eve-trading-assistant/README.md

     - If the ESI circuit is open, the API responds with `503` and `{ error: 'circuit_open', message, latest_run, esi }`.
 - `GET /api/suggestions?run_id=...&page=1&limit=50` — lists suggestions for a run (or the latest run when `run_id` is omitted), with pagination metadata.

-Frontend:

-- Static UI is served by the backend at `/` after building the frontend.
-It calls the API to run and list suggestions.
-Client-side filters: side (buy/sell) and minimum expected margin.
+Frontend build:

+- The UI is now a React + TypeScript app built with Vite.
+The backend serves the Vite `dist` output at `/` in non-dev.
+During development, you can run Vite with a proxy to the backend.
+Client-side features: trigger a run, view suggestions with filtering and pagination.
+Types sourced from `@eve-jita-ai/shared`.
+- Build with `npm run -w @eve-jita-ai/frontend build` to produce `packages/frontend/dist`.
+The backend will serve `index.html` and assets from this directory.

 ## References